-Most of the She-Ra characters in the reboot stick fairly close to their original iterations or are at least heavily inspired by them, but Double Trouble couldn’t be more different from her She-Ra: Princess of Power self.
+Most of the She-Ra characters in the reboot stick fairly close to their original iterations or are at least heavily inspired by them, but Double Trouble couldn’t be more different from their She-Ra: Princess of Power self.

 Since the original She-Ra never actually builds on this, the She-Ra reboot’s Double Trouble is a mysterious double agent who shows up at the Horde base to offer their services to Catra.
 The O.G.
-Double Trouble is a double agent, too, but she seemed more like a Mystique-ish type than the androgynous theatre kid we got in the reboot.
+Double Trouble is a double agent, too, but they seemed more like a Mystique-ish type than the androgynous theatre kid we got in the reboot.

 Like Entrapta, Double Trouble is morally gray and is primarily motivated by love for their craft.
 They use their “roles” to understand what makes people tick by physically and psychologically becoming them.
 The show takes this as an opportunity to hold a mirror up to Catra.

 And that scene‘s vibe check is about as close as Catra gets to therapy in this show.

 Who could have seen it coming?
 Along with Hordak, Shadow Weaver is among the She-Ra characters that had the biggest plot twists in the reboot.

 She-Ra and the Princesses of Power expands Shadow Weaver’s story and leans heavily into the implied drama of the Masters of the Universe lore about her that said she was once a mage known as Light Spinner who left the Kingdom of Mystacor to join Hordak in exchange for power.

 The reboot makes her motivations a little more unclear by showing that she has a power-hungry personality while also depicting her as someone who’s willing to make hard, and morally questionable, decisions to protect what she cares about.